dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 Adding event-handler procedures

-You’ill often want certain procedures to trigger when certain events occur with
+You'ill often want certain procedures to trigger when certain events occur with

 your dialog boxes.
 For example, you may want to run a procedure when a dialog